Robust Average-Reward Markov Decision Processes: Direct Approach for Robust Average-Reward MDPs

 $ g=g^*_\cp. $ If we further set

 for any $s\in\mcs$, then $\pi^*$ is an optimal robust policy. \end{theorem} \Cref{thm:opt_eq} suggests that as long as we find a solution $(g,V)$ to \cref{eq:opt eq}, which though may not be unique, then $g$ is the optimal robust average-reward $g^*_\cp$, and the greedy policy $\pi^*$ is the optimal policy to our robust average-reward MDP problem in \cref{eq:objective}.
-Based on \Cref{thm:opt_eq}, our problem in \cref{eq:objective} can be equivalently solved by finding a solution to \cref{eq:opt eq}.
-We note that \cref{eq:bellman} holds for any $\pi$ and if we let the $\pi$ in \cref{eq:bellman} be the greedy policy, then \cref{eq:bellman} and \cref{eq:opt eq} are equivalent.

 In the following, we generalize the RVI approach to the robust setting, and design a robust RVI algorithm in \Cref{alg:relative}.
 We will further show that the output of this algorithm converges to a solution to \cref{eq:opt eq}, and further the optimal policy could be obtained by \cref{eq:112}.